 Ministers are in practice very unlikely to ask officials to do something illegal - or improper as (narrowly) defined by the Treasury and the Public Accounts Committee - see Chapter 5 of Regularity, Propriety and Value for Money.
 On the rare occasions that they do so, colleagues, including both senior Ministers and senior officials, will usually strongly resist such requests.
 You should certainly not comply with such a request, and you should immediately alert more senior colleagues, probably including your department's legal adviser.

 It is telling that I can think of only three examples of such behaviour, summarised in Note 1 below.
 (Further examples would of course be welcome.)

-It is much more likely, of course that a Minister will, for his/her own reasons, not be inclined to follow your advice.
+It is much more likely, of course that a Minister will, for his/her own reasons, indicate that (s)he intends to take a decision which, although legally allowed, is not in accordance with your advice.
 How hard should you push back?